 - There are also certain types of footwear on the market, which have special insoles to take care of our ankles.

-When our traumatologist says we need surgery, we’ll have the option of alleviating this disease through an intervention known as arthroscopy.
+When our traumatologist says we need surgery, we’ll have the option of alleviating ankle osteoarthritis symptoms through an intervention known as arthroscopy.